ciarlystreet/j5-raspberry-memory-game/README.md

 # J5 Raspberry Memory Game

-A simple memory game made with Raspberry and written in JavaScript using Johnny-Five.
+A simple game to test your memory skills.
+You will be required to remember and reproduce a sequence of colors that varies with each match.
+You can also manage the difficulty level by selecting the speed in which the sequence is shown.

 ## Build the electronic circuit